Opalinium/nocturna-docs/terms.md

 - You understand that data is not automatically deleted when the Bot is removed
 - You understand that premium features require an active Patreon subscription
 - You understand that we may modify or discontinue features at any time
+- You understand that premium tiers have different guild activation limits
+- You accept that guild activations may be automatically deactivated when exceeding tier limits
+- You understand that custom anti-raid patterns require premium and are archived for 3 months after expiration

 ---